cloudevents/spec/governance/SDK.md

 We define a project `cloudevents/sdk-x` _not actively maintained_ if:

-6. No commits on master from `sdk-x-maintainers` since 4 months
+6. No commits on master from `sdk-x-maintainers` for 4 months
-7. Issues and/or PRs are not being triaged from `sdk-x-mantainers` since 2 months
+7. Issues and/or PRs are not being triaged from `sdk-x-mantainers` for 2 months
-8. Security patches are not being **released** from `sdk-x-mantainers` since 1 months from CVE disclosures
+8. Security patches are not being **released** from `sdk-x-mantainers` for 1 months from CVE disclosures

 To prevent the project from becoming _not actively maintained_, the community MAY takes the following actions:

 - Temporary security patches delivered by an _sdk maintainer_ not part of `sdk-x-maintainers` group